danniel02/CES-Device/README.md

   - Files in Sequence-Diagrams (Sequence diagrams corresponding to use cases)
   - Use-Cases (Use cases of the program)
   - State Diagram
+  - UIConcept (a diagram of the concept of how the main interface functions)

 ### Notes
 - 5 users are implemented in the program: